Local Government Act 1933: Repealed enactments

-Amendment and repeal
+Subsequent developments

+Consolidation of acts related to children and young persons was first proposed by the Law Commission in their first programme on consolidation and statute law revision, published on 17 November 1965, however this was halted on the publication of the Redcliffe-Maud report of the Royal Commission on Local Government in England 1966–1969.

+In their second programme on consolidation and statute law revision, published on 20 April 1971, the Commission proposed that following the passage of government proposals on local government finance, they should progress with the consolidation.

-The act was amended by the Local Government Act 1958.
+The act was amended by the Local Government Act 1958 (6 & 7 Eliz.
+2. c.
+55).
 The local authorities as defined in the act, with the exception of rural parishes, were abolished in 1974, by the Local Government Act 1972, when most of the act was repealed.

 Parts of the act still have currency, however.
 For example, many council byelaws now in force are made under section 249 of the act.